FACTS AND FIGURES

 Phase IV began in July 2018 and will be completed in early 2019.
 It will add approximately 160 homes to the system.
 Areas covered by Phase IV include the rest of the homes along Grey Eagle Road, Wor;ey Road, Golden Oaks, Millers Rest, and a portion of Moffitt Point.
 The total cost of Phase IV is $2.3 million which includes $672,000 as a grant.

 Phase V planning has already begun to take advantage of $3.3 million in State Clean Water funds.
 GASD plans has been approvrd with construction contract to be let in early 2020.
-Construction will take place in two parts: the first will be an expansion of the main plant yo include a second larrge cylinder to facilitate plant maintenance, and the addition of about 138 connections in the right side of Pelican Point, Morgan Hills, Moffitt Point, and Kenroe Acres.
-Actual construction will start sometime in early spring 2020.
+Construction will take place in two parts: the first will be an expansion of the main plant to include a second large cylinder to facilitate plant capcity, and the addition of about 147 connections in the left side of Pelican Point, Morgan Hills, Moffitt Point, and Kenroe Acres.
+Actual construction will start sometime in summer 2020.

 A preliminary Engineering Report has been completed for Phase VI in June of 2019.
-This phase is projrcted to place sewer infrastructure in Mill Creek Marina, Barclay Hill and Park Ave at the end 0f Hunter Road, White Oak, left side of Pelican Point, Saddle Road, Lakewood Beach, and Idlewyld Road at a cost of approximately $5 million.
+This phase is projrcted to place sewer infrastructure in Mill Creek Marina, Casino 9 subdivision, Barclay Hill and Park Ave at the end 0f Hunter Road, White Oak, right side of Pelican Point, Saddle Road, Lakewood Beach, and Idlewyld Road at a cost of approximately $5 million.
 The district hopes to let the contract sometime in 2021 to add these 350 connections.

 The Lake of the Ozarks Watershed Alliance (LOWA) has initiated a water quality testing program through MODNR.
 It has identified several coves with elevated levels of bacteria but nothing so far has been conclusive.